intendednull/yewdux/docs/src/store.md

-# Setting up a Store
+# Defining a Store

-`Store` represents state that is shared application-wide.
-It is initialized the first time it is accessed, and lives for application lifetime.
+A `Store` represents state that is shared application-wide.
+It is initialized on first access, and lives for application lifetime.

 Implement `Store` for your state using the macro.